Culex pipiens: Fertilization

-Temperature has a direct impact on the outcome of fertilization in C. pipiens.
+Temperature has a direct impact on the outcome of fertilization.
 Studies have demonstrated that female insemination relies on higher temperatures to produce successful outcomes, as colder temperatures increase the number of underdeveloped C. pipiens eggs.
-Another factor that affects fertilization outcomes is the age of the C. pipiens females.
+Another factor that affects fertilization outcomes is the age of females.
 In 1972, Lea and Evans performed a study that yielded results showing that the number of inseminated females drastically increased with age.
 Specifically, only females older than 18–24 hours can be successfully inseminated by a male mate.
 Furthermore, C. pipiens is believed to be a monogamous species, mating only once (and with one partner) throughout the duration of its life.

 Female rejection kicks

 Courting C. pipiens males have the chance to be directly accepted by a mating female.
 However, there is evidence for a mating behavior performed by female C. pipiens in which females utilize rejection kicks to deter courting males away.
 Despite this behavior, there is evidence that courting males can still be accepted by females after these rejection kicks.
-According to a study done to observe this mating behavior found in C. pipiens, pursuing males are accepted by the female upon first genital contact at a rate of 38.95%, and are accepted at a rate of 17.89% after some rejection kicks from the female, demonstrating that there is a chance of successful mating between male and female C.pipiens even if this rejection mechanism is performed by the female.
+According to a study done to observe this mating behavior, pursuing males are accepted by the female upon first genital contact at a rate of 38.95%, and are accepted at a rate of 17.89% after some rejection kicks from the female, demonstrating that there is a chance of successful mating between male and female C. pipiens even if this rejection mechanism is performed by the female.
 Furthermore, the recorded success of females performing this behavior with their right limbs is higher than those who used their left.
 This courting behavior illustrates a behavioral mechanism for females to dismiss certain males from mating with them, and demonstrate an overall functional advantage that is associated with the use of right hind limbs over left ones.

 Breeding site characteristics

-C. pipiens reproduce in bodies of water—specifically in flood-prone areas and in standing water.
+Culex pipiens reproduce in bodies of water—specifically in flood-prone areas and in standing water.
 Other breeding sites include: natural marshes, cesspits, gutters, and other unkempt artificial water structures.
-Furthermore, the presence of organic material in C. pipiens breeding grounds are essential for the larval developmental stage.
+Furthermore, the presence of organic material in breeding grounds is essential for the larval developmental stage.
 All mosquito species produce larvae that live in the water.
-According to Daniel Markowski from the Vector Disease Control International, “Culex pipiens larvae specifically thrive in such stagnant water with the most organic material pollution".
+According to Daniel Markowski from the Vector Disease Control International, "Culex pipiens larvae specifically thrive in such stagnant water with the most organic material pollution".

 The number of larvae present in one breeding site also impacts the success rates of offspring survival.
 A 1973 study done by Skierska analyzed the effects that larval density had on survival rates.
-The study showed that the highest larval survival occurred when the larvae density ranged between 20-50 organisms.
+The study showed that the highest larval survival occurred when the larvae density ranged between 20 and 50 organisms.
 Within this population range, development periods of the larvae were also the fastest compared to larvae densities that existed above this range.
 Increased larval densities also affected how many eggs were produced among females that survived within the original experimental population.
 When densities were higher, less eggs were produced by these surviving females.